bluescan/tacentview/docs/cli.md

 ```
 tacentview -ck --op extract -i apng -o bmp --parmamsBMP auto
 ```
 Extracts all frames from every APNG input file and saves them as BMP files.
 The `-k` means the original input images are not resaved (this operation does not modify the input images at all).
 The `auto` means auto-determine the bits-per-pixel for the BMP based on the image opacity.
 You can use the extract operation on any file that stores more than one image inside -- extract mipmaps from ktx2 files, extract pages from tiff files, extract animation frames from webp/gifs, etc. By default the output file names will be based on the input with _NNN appended.
 The NNN is the frame number.
-Unless you specify otherwise, the extracted images are placed in a subdirectoryt called `Saved'.
+Unless you specify otherwise, the extracted images are placed in a subdirectory called 'Saved'.

 ---